Living in Bath

 Pubs, Restaurants and cafés

-Bath has a fantastic reputation for its range and quality of.
-It also boasts the highest number of Michelin-rated restaurants outside London - but that is not to say you can’t still eat out cheaply.
+Bath has a fantastic reputation for its range and quality of cafés, teashops, pubs and restaurants.
+It also boasts the highest number of Michelin-rated restaurants outside London but you can still eat out cheaply.
 Its wide range of places to eat means there is something to suit every budget and all within easy walking distance of the city centre.

-Theis one of the oldest and most beautiful theatres in Britain.
+The Theatre Royal is one of the oldest and most beautiful theatres in Britain.
 It is a major touring venue and regularly features famous actors and actresses.
-Attached to this is , a fantastic theatre that offers some of the best work for children and family audiences.
-For smaller productions there’s also the , the and (which is the base for the Theatre Royal's Youth Theatre).
+Attached to this is the egg, a fantastic theatre that offers some of the best work for children and family audiences.
+For smaller productions there is also the Rondo Theatre, the Mission Theatre and Ustinov Studio (which is the base for the Theatre Royal’s Youth Theatre).

-If films are your thing, thein the centre of town is an art-house cinema which offers screenings of independent, mainstream and world cinema.
-The annual shows a good selection of premieres.
-Bath also has a bigger 8-screen , where you can watch all of the latest blockbusters.
+If films are your thing, the Little Theatre in the centre of town is an art-house cinema which offers screenings of independent, mainstream and world cinema.
+The annual Bath Film Festival shows a good selection of premieres.
+Bath also has a bigger eight-screen Odeon cinema, where you can watch all of the latest blockbusters.

 Fitness and Leisure